-Graduates qualify for positions in mental health, child care, family services, social services, rehabilitation, corrections, residential services and educational agencies, where they could work with the following populations:
+Graduates qualify for positions in a variety of settings, including mental health, child care, family services, social services, rehabilitation, corrections, residential services and educational agencies, where they may work with any of the following populations:

-Work-Based Learning (WBL) opportunities are required for all students enrolled in a Social and Human Services degree program, as well as those in the Addiction and Recovery Studies Intervention certificate program.
+Work-Based Learning (WBL) opportunities are required for all students enrolled in a Social & Human Services degree program, as well as those in the Addiction and Recovery Studies Intervention Certificate program.
 WBL is an internship or field-based experience that allows students to apply what they have learned in the classroom with supervised, practical work experience in their fields of study.

 The application deadlines for WBL are as follows: